hunicus/mempool/frontend/src/app/docs/api-docs/prebuild/README.md

     description: "Returns details on the past 15 blocks with fee and mining details in an <code>extras</code> field.
 If <code>:startHeight</code> is specified, the past 15 blocks before (and including) <code>:startHeight</code> are returned.",

+    //put code templates on single line (no line breaks); prebuild.js will format
     codeTemplates: {
       curl: {
         template: `/v1/blocks%{1}`  //do not include forward slashes before parameter placeholders